How and why Pantone picked 'Viva Magenta' as its 2023 color of the year

 Its selection process involves looking at everything from the entertainment and travel industries to technologies, cultural events and socioeconomic conditions, to analyze and forecast trends.

 Pantone invented a completely new shade for 2022's color of the year: Very Peri, a light purple representing courage and creativity.
-In a first, it previously picked two colors — bright yellow and solid gray — to embody the dual moods of 2021.
+In a first, it previously picked two separate colors — bright yellow and solid gray — to embody the dual moods of 2021.
+(Technically, it picked a blend of two colors, a pale pink and pale blue, back in 2016.)

 This year, experts observed a "heightened appreciation and awareness of nature": People are bringing more plants and florals into their homes, finding newfound enjoyment in outdoor recreation and travel after the pandemic-induced pause and looking to nurturing, "life-giving ingredients" as a result of the public health crisis.

-They say Magenta is fitting in part because of its organic origins, which it traces to the cochineal beetle, the source of red carmine dye.
+They say Magenta is fitting in part because of its organic origins, which it traces to the cochineal, the source of red carmine dye.

 There's also a psychological, emotional component.
 Pantone says magenta balances boldness and fun, confidence and humanity.
 It likens that to how digital spaces have accelerated globalization, allowing people to connect with others and deepen their empathy.